Emergency Evacuation Procedure

 In addition to hazard-specific responses, maintaining situational awareness can greatly increase your ability to react in a timely manner.

 - Review the posted evacuation route designated for your work area.
-Review this with co-workers and, if faculty, your students on the first day of the class and on the day after mid-terms.
+Review this with co-workers and, if faculty, your students on the first day of the academic calendar and on the day after mid-terms.

 - Upon being notified of an emergency immediately take the action listed above.